 Use it in Many Dishes

-You can also you use it in the kitchen to include many cooking dishes.
-Here is a big list.
+You can also use it in the kitchen to include many cooking dishes.
+Here is a good size list.

 - Tomato dishes

 - Vegetable dishes

 - Focaccia, the Italian bread

 Rosemary is typically used as a herb with lamb, veal, and poultry, especially when simmered with olive oil, garlic, and wine.
 It should always be used with lamb as it enhances any type of meat, especially chicken.

 You can also add it in water to spice up green beans, cauliflower, potatoes, and peas.
 Use it in marinades for fish and meats as well as minestrone, chicken, and pea soups benefit from the addition of rosemary.
 Rosemary does have a strong flavor so use sparingly.

 The whole plant is edible from the leaves, stems, and flowers are all edible.
 You can also release the flavor of dried leaves, by crushing them just before using.
 Another good idea is to use the stems can be used for herb skewers by stripping the leaves and threading vegetables or tender cuts of meat on the stems for broiling or even in the grill.